Different Traditional Furniture Styles and Decorating TipsBy Bailiegh Basham · November 29, 2022

 The seed of this particular traditional furniture style can be found in New England amongst historic Shakers (a sect of Quakerism).
 Believing that a simple lifestyle led to divinity, they built furniture to serve set purposes rather than to decorate.
 The results are highly practical, quality pieces built to last for decades (with straightforward appearances that can actually be quite beautiful).

 While you can’t go wrong building Shaker style furniture with any hardwood, it is most frequently associated with maple and cherry.
 Additional common characteristics of Shaker furniture are tapered legs, wooden pulls, concealed joinery, and graduated drawers.
 However, no discussion of this traditional furniture style would be complete without mention of ladder back chairs, arguably the most popular way to feature Shaker design in the home.
+For more tips, check out our favorite Shaker dining furniture sets.

 The concept of America as a melting pot doesn’t just apply to its people, but also its furniture style.
 This design theme blends the usefulness of Shaker styles with Queen Anne and other European-based trends (especially those based in France).
 For this reason, this traditional furniture style often blends wood-carved flourishes like fluted legs with simple, comfort-driven features like Windsor backs.